nktknshn/tgmount-ng/README.md

       source: source1
       filter: MessageWithVoice
 ```
-as soon as the only source used in the structure is "source1" we can get rid of repeating it by using `recursive` property of the source.
+As soon as the only source used in the structure is "source1" we can get rid of repeating it by using `recursive` property of `source`.

 ```yaml
 root: